Ph.D., University of Washington

 Research and Teaching Interests:

 Felice Atesoglu Russell is an Assistant Professor in the Department of Education at Ithaca College.
-She joined Ithaca College after serving on the faculty at Kennesaw State University (Kennesaw, GA).
+She joined Ithaca College after serving on the faculty at Kennesaw State University (Metro Atlanta, GA).
 Dr. Russell earned her Ph.D. from the University of Washington where she conducted education research with the Center for the Study of Teaching and Policy.
 A former middle and high school English language arts, social studies, and ENL teacher, Dr. Russell teaches undergraduate and graduate courses in education with a focus on the instruction of English learners and teacher preparation.
 She brings expertise in partnering with and studying K-12 teachers and leaders to promote professional learning and collaboration with the purpose of including culturally and linguistically diverse learners and the educators that advocate for and work with these students.

 Russell, F.A.
 (2016).
 How do I teach English learners?
 The challenges content teachers face - and what school leaders can do to support them.
 Journal of Staff Development, 37(5), 24-27, 35.

 Russell, F.A.
 (2015).
 Learning to teach English learners: Instructional coaching and developing novice high school teacher capacity.
 Teacher Education Quarterly, 42(1), 27-47.

 Russell, F.A.
 (2014).
 Collaborative literacy work in a high school: Enhancing teacher capacity for English learner instruction in the mainstream.
 International Journal

 Russell, F.A. & Klune, J. (2014).
 Instructional advocacy for English learners: The role of a teacher leader in breaking down traditional high school silos.
 NABE Perspectives, 36(1), 22-25.